 The park is not easy to access under the best of conditions.
 Located in far northwestern Washington, it’s an untamed landscape of high jagged glacial peaks and deep, thickly forested valleys.
 One road—North Cascades Scenic Highway—crosses the park, and it’s closed for about six months of the year.

 Unlike many other national parks, North Cascades isn’t particularly drive-by friendly, except for the highly photogenic Diablo Lake, featured in the photo above.
 To really appreciate the magnificence of the park, you need to get out and hike the trails.
-And that was our intention—although things didn’t turn out exactly the way we planned.
+And that was our intention.
+But things didn’t turn out exactly the way we planned.

-We set up camp for three nights at lovely Pearrygin Lake State Park, just outside the little Western themed town of Winthrop near the eastern slope of the national park.
+We set up camp for three nights at lovely Pearrygin Lake State Park, just outside the little town of Winthrop near the eastern slope of the national park.
 Bright and early the next morning we headed to the Forest Service office to pick up a trail map.
 What we neglected to consider is that most of the trails are still buried in snow until sometime in July.

 Fortunately, the ranger was knowledgeable and helpful and she steered us toward several lower elevation hikes off of State Route 20 (AKA North Cascades Scenic Highway).
 Although the hikes aren’t within the boundaries of the national park, they offered a wonderful introduction to the beauty of the North Cascades.

 Our hikes off of Highway 20 (a 3.5-mile round trip meander along Cedar Creek to Cedar Falls, and a four-mile round-trip hike to Cutthroat Lake) were the quintessential Pacific Northwest forest hikes.
-We knocked out both of those in a day; although if we had it to do again, we would go straight to the Cutthroat Lake Trail and hike all the way to Cutthroat Pass for a 10-mile hike.
+We knocked out both of those in a day.
+If we had it to do again, we would go straight to the Cutthroat Lake Trail and hike all the way to Cutthroat Pass for a 10-mile hike.
 The Cutthroat Lake Trail is more interesting, more challenging, and more spectacular than the Cedar Creek Trail.

 For something entirely different, we drove about 12 miles from Lake Pearrygin to the Methow Valley, the eastern gateway to the national park.
 This is high desert, and the perfect place to explore in spring and early summer when there’s still snow at higher elevations.
 (Not so good when the weather heats up and the rattlesnakes emerge—we talked with several people who told us that the canyon is popular for rattlesnake hunting.)